tensorflow/tensorflow/tensorflow/tools/metal_plugin/README.md

 that same memory.
 Small matrices lose to the cost of getting work to the device at all.

-What matters for the original question is the third row: a real training step is faster on the GPU, which is the case the CPU is supposed to win when a model is small.
+A training step is 1.7x the CPU when the plugin can run asynchronously, and barely ahead of it while it cannot.
+That gap is the cost of the missing entry points, not of the backend.

 `benchmarks/benchmark.py` reproduces the table.